hnarayanan/mechnicsacademy-design-docs/design.rst

    messaging) between multiple people. e.g. The instructor and a few learners on Google+
 #.
 Ticketing system (which is linked to e-mail)
 #.
-Easily searchable, meta-data rich knowledge base
+Easily searchable, meta-data rich knowledge base/FAQ
 #.
 Other technology that fosters collaborative learning (???)

 In browser exercises, including those based on simulation (SG 4)